 Saving money has always been important, especially after you’ve retired.
 Establish savings funds in your budget.
 Attempt to build up an emergency fund that could cover three months of your expenses.

-Make a list of everything you own, everything you need, and everything you would be ok without.
+Make a list of everything you own, everything you need, and everything you would be ok to let go of.
 Perhaps you can move from a large house to a smaller one, sell a car, downsize, or sell designer clothes and handbags.

 13. Rent out Part of Your Home